iRICsolvers/GELATO_Rewrite_Documents/source/02_Overview.rst

 Computational grids used in GELATO
 ----------------------------------

-| In most cases in GELATO, the computational grid is imported and used from the aforementioned CGNS file containing the calculation results.
+| In most cases in GELATO, the computational grid is imported and used from the aforementioned CGNS file containing the calculation result.
-| When you specify the CGNS file of the flow calculation results in the previous dialog, the dialog shown in :numref:`import_grid` will be displayed.
+| When you specify the CGNS file of the flow calculation result in the previous dialog, the dialog shown in :numref:`import_grid` will be displayed.
 If you select "Yes", the computational grid will be automatically loaded.

 .. _import_grid:

 .. figure:: images/02/import_grid.png
    :width: 300pt

-   : Importing the computational grid used in GELATO from the CGNS file of the flow calculation results.
+   : Importing the computational grid used in GELATO from the CGNS file of the flow calculation result.

 | When you try to read the grid data included in the CGNS file of the flow calculation project from GELATO, a warning like the one shown in :numref:`import_grid_2` will appear.
 | This is a warning that you are trying to import the grid file of another project (the flow calculation project) even though the currently running project is GELATO.
-However, you can proceed by pressing "OK", and the grid will be imported from the target flow calculation results and displayed as shown in :numref:`import_grid_3`.
+However, you can proceed by pressing "OK", and the grid will be imported from the target flow calculation result and displayed as shown in :numref:`import_grid_3`.

 .. _import_grid_2: